zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

     ![Shared Certificates](images/02-07-certlist.png)

-## **STEP 3:** Add a Credential for Oracle GoldenGate to Connect to OCI GoldenGate
+## Task 3: Add a Credential for Oracle GoldenGate to Connect to OCI GoldenGate

-1. Launch the OCI GoldenGate Deployment Console, and then use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.
+1. In the OCI GoldenGate Deployment Console, use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.

     ![](images/03-01.png)